-That means going through an entire package takes ages.
+Going through a package of chia seeds takes ages.
 And at some point, you start to wonder: do chia seeds go bad?

 If you want to learn about storage, shelf life, or going bad of chia seeds, this article is for you.
-And in case you were wondering, we also touch upon chia flour (or powdered chia seeds).
-Let’s dive in.
+We also touch upon chia flour (or powdered chia seeds), in case you were wondering.

 How to Store Chia Seeds?

-Chia seeds don’t require much in terms of storage.
-You can store them in the pantry or in a cabinet in the kitchen, whichever works best for you.
+Store chia seeds in the pantry or in a cabinet in the kitchen, whichever works best for you.
 Just make sure the bag sits in a dry place away from sunlight and sources of heat.

 If you don’t have a preference, consider going with the kitchen.
-This way the seeds are easily available when you’re making smoothies, so there’s a bigger chance you’ll actually eat them regularly.
+This way, the seeds are easily available when you’re making smoothies, so there’s a bigger chance you’ll actually eat them.

 In most cases, chia seeds come in a bag that’s easily resealable.
-If that’s the case for your seeds, you can continue using the original packaging after opening it.
+If that’s the case for your seeds, continue using it after opening the package.

 When it comes to homemade chia pudding, and other chia treats, always keep them in the fridge.